 The project website provides the latest information and opportunities for public involvement for the Navy OTC Revitalization project.

 On January 24, 2020, in accordance with the National Environmental Policy Act (NEPA) of 1969, the U.S. Navy published a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) to analyze the potential environmental effects associated with revitalization of the OTC to support NAVWAR’s current and future operational readiness.
-As of February 24, 2020, the 30-day public scoping period is now closed.
-The Navy will now consider the input received from the public during the scoping period in preparation of the Draft EIS.
+The Navy completed a 30-day public scoping period on February 24, 2020.
+The Navy is using scoping input from the public during preparation of the Draft EIS.
 Additional opportunities for public participation will occur after the publication of the Draft EIS in Summer 2020.

 To add your name to the mailing list to receive notification when the Draft EIS is released for review, please click here or on the Mailing List button below.